Notice of Non-discrimination based on Disability

 Student/Employee Accommodation Request Procedures

-- To receive an accommodation under the ADA, a student/employee must file an application (Request for Accommodation form) with the Director of Compliance and Disability Services, located in 212 Wigwam Building, Hampton University, Hampton, Virginia 23668 (757) 727-5493.
+- To receive an accommodation under the ADA, a student/employee must file an application (Request for Accommodation form) with the Director of Compliance and Disability Services, located on the 1st Floor of Armstrong Slater Building, Counseling Center Wing, Hampton University, Hampton, Virginia 23668 (757) 727-5493.
 The form is available in 212 Wigwam Building and also at the University's website.
 Requests for accommodations should be made far enough in advance to allow the Director of Compliance and Disability Services adequate time to evaluate the student's documentation and coordinate needed services.
 Generally it is best to request needed services before a semester begins or as soon as a disability becomes known.

 - Student/employee must provide documentation of his/her disability and how it limits his/her participation in courses, programs, services, jobs, activities, and/or facilities of the University or limits an employee's ability to perform the essential functions of his/her job.
 Documentation of the disability should be timely and from appropriate professionals licensed to diagnose the type of disability the student/employee has.
 Medical documentation will be retained only by the Director of Compliance and Disability Services and kept confidential.